nicolashuberIT/flight-analyzer/docs/research/research-report.md

 #### Run 2 - Limit 150 & Step 5

-Run wan as executed for the following conditions:
+Run two was executed for the following conditions:

 - `OPTIMIZATION_LIMIT` = 150
 - `OPTIMIZATION_STEP` = 5